-The concept of chakras as energy centers originated in ancient India.
+The concept of humans having 7 chakras as energy centers originated in ancient India.
 Sacred Hindu texts speak of them as seven psycho-spiritual vortices that are both physical entities and subtle energies.
 Buddhist texts mention five wheels.

 The seven chakras are located from your perineum to the crown of your head.
-Each one is associated with organs and systems of your body and energetically influences them.
+Each one is associated with glands, organs, and systems of your body and energetically influence them.
 Each one corresponds to a particular color and sound frequency.

 The three lower centers on your body represent individuality and your physical or material existence.
 They keep you grounded.
 The fourth, or heart chakra, transitions you into higher levels and the realm of spirit.
 The fifth through seventh chakras increasingly focus on spiritual matters.